Tom Seaver: New York Mets (1967–1977)

 On April 22, 1970, Seaver set a major league record by striking out the final ten batters of the game in a 2–1 victory over the San Diego Padres at Shea Stadium.
 Al Ferrara, who had homered in the second inning for the Padres' run, accounted for both the first and the final strikeout of the streak.
 In addition to his ten consecutive strikeouts, Seaver tied Steve Carlton's major league record at the time, with 19 strikeouts in a nine-inning game.
-The Mets also won the game in which Carlton struck out 19, with Carlton victimized by Ron Swoboda's pair of 2-run homers in a 4–3 Mets' victory in St. Louis on September 15, 1969.
 (The record was later eclipsed by 20-strikeout games by Kerry Wood, Randy Johnson, Max Scherzer, and twice by Roger Clemens.)
 By mid-August, Seaver's record stood at 17–6 and he seemed well on his way to a second consecutive 20-victory season.
 But he only won one of his last ten starts, including four on short rest, to finish 18–12.
 Nonetheless, Seaver led the National League in both earned run average (2.82) and strikeouts (283).

 In 1971, Seaver led the league in earned run average (1.76) and strikeouts (289 in 286 innings) while going 20–10.
 However, he finished second in the Cy Young balloting to Ferguson Jenkins of the Chicago Cubs, due to Jenkins' league-leading 24 wins, 325 innings pitched, and exceptional control numbers.

 Seaver had four more 20-win seasons (20 in 1971, 21 in 1972, 22 in 1975, and 21 in 1977).
 He won two more Cy Young Awards (1973 and 1975, both with the Mets).
 Between 1970 and 1976, Seaver led the National League in strikeouts five times, while also finishing second in 1972 and third in 1974.
 Seaver also won three earned run average titles as a Met.
 Two famous quotes about Seaver are attributed to Reggie Jackson: "Blind men come to the park just to hear him pitch."
 The second was in the 1973 World series, with the Mets up 3 games to 2, and poised to win their second championship.
 Seaver started the game, but did not have his "arm" that day, and lost the game.
 Jackson is reported to have said "Seaver pitched with his heart that day."
 Seaver was known for his "drop and drive" overhand delivery, powered by his legs and trunk with his knee sinking to the ground.